lajtavariz/PPKE-THESIS/README.md

 # yeast
 This application is an Information Retrieval system.
-You can upload and search documents, and evaluate the system.
+After starting the application, you'll be able to upload text content to the system.
+After uploading some documents, you'll be able to perform a search on them using different similarity measures.

 ## Development